About the Opening

 The opening phase (joban) in a game of Go is where both players make their initial claims to the territory on the board (fuseki).
 Typically, an opening can last 30-60 moves, after which the board has been divided into several zones where each player hopes to make territory.

-A player who has played a better opening than the opponent (has outlined more influence or territory) can be comfortable in the knowledge that the opponent must take risks, through attacking, invading and reducing, in order to catch up and win the game.
+A player who has played a better opening (i.e. has outlined more influence or territory) than the opponent can be comfortable in the knowledge that the opponent must take risks, through attacking, invading and reducing, in order to catch up and win the game.

 Conversely, if you find yourself behind after the opening, you must play more aggressively to have a chance to still win.